 What is Arduino Uno?
 Features and Pin Diagram

-In this guide, you will learn what Arduino Uno is, its features, specifications, working principle, pin diagram, applications, and how to use it in projects.
+In this beginner-friendly guide, you will learn about Arduino Uno features, specifications, pin diagram, working principle, and project applications.

 What is Arduino Uno?

-Arduino Uno is an open-source microcontroller development board based on the ATmega328P microcontroller.
-It is designed to make electronics and programming easy for beginners and professionals.
+Arduino Uno is an open-source microcontroller board based on the ATmega328P chip.
+It is designed for beginners, students, and electronics enthusiasts.

-Arduino Uno is widely used in robotics, IoT projects, home automation, smart devices, and educational electronics projects.
+Today, Arduino Uno is widely used in robotics, smart home systems, IoT projects, automation systems, and educational electronics projects.

 Arduino Uno Features